Heandy27/Ricky-MortyApp/README.md

 - **MVVM:** The MVVM design pattern is used to organize the code, separating business logic (Model), user interface representation (View), and data handling (ViewModel).
 - **Combine:** Implementation of Combine to handle data reactivity.
 - **Async/Await:** Usage of async/await to make API requests efficiently.
+- **CoreData:** Stores character data locally to improve performance and support offline usage.
+It avoids unnecessary API calls by persisting fetched data on the device.
 - **RootView:** Usage of states in the app to handle errors.

 ## Technologies